PJ-Matrisotto/PJ-Matrisotto/README.md

 I am a student at the Cape giriardeau high school and looking forward to better myself within this carrer path!
 In pursuit of my goal, I am receiving further education at the Cape Girardeau Career Technology Center.
 I am passionate in the field of computer software and hardware because I greatly enjoy the work in these fields.
 My euducational end  goal? get at least a Batchlores degree in computer science and continue to learn new languages at I progress throughout life.
 As of right now, I have some experiance in Information Technology and Programming as my father has taught me some of his skills<br/>
-What I beleave: Technological development is an important part of the world as it stands right now, as it will help move humanity forward in a positive manner.
+What I believe: Technological development is an important part of the world as it stands right now, as it will help move humanity forward in a positive manner as long as we make it positive.

-- ⚡ Fun fact **I do a martial arts called Hapkido; which is from South Korea and is a combination of both Taekwondo & Judo teachings**
+- ⚡ Fun fact **I do a Martial Art called Hapkido; which is from South Korea and is a combination of both Taekwondo & Judo teachings**

 <h3 align="left">Connect with me:</h3>
 <p align="left">pjmatrisotto06@gmail.com</p>